-Caribbean souse is a clear broth made with the scrap the meat of a pig, cow, or chicken (mainly the feet).
+Caribbean souse is a clear broth made with the scrap meat of a pig, cow, or chicken (mainly the feet).
 It is first cooked and then marinated in fresh lime or lemon juice, vinegar, salt, parsley, minced hot peppers, and cucumbers, essentially pickling the meat.
 It is typically served as a cold main course salad along with black pudding or steamed pudding.

 Caribbean souse is made with various parts of a pig, cow, or chicken.
-Pork souse is the most common and is made with the ears, feet, knuckles, and shoulder part of a pig.
-Beef souse is made with the heel of the cow and the head which becomes gelatinous when cooked.
+Pork souse is the most common and is made with the ears, feet, knuckles, and the shoulder part of a pig.
+Beef souse is made with the heel of the cow and the head, which becomes gelatinous when cooked.
 Chicken-foot souse is made with the feet of the chicken.

 Souse/Head Cheese Around the World